happybit/happybit.github.io/_posts/2014-08-08-inner-loop-power-control_1.markdown

 	As mentioned before, both Node B and UE could sent TPC command carried on DPCCH to each other to tell them to calibrate the power of the corresponding physical channels.

 In my view, both OLPC and ILPC are closed loop power control.
-In my company, we usually use CLPC in our daily work but we mean ILPC actually.
+In my company, we usually use CLPC in our daily work which actually refers to ILPC.

     ![Power control intro](https://dl.dropboxusercontent.com/u/6459697/blogimage/20140808_inner_outer_loop_power_control.png)